 The feet are round and compact, with well-arched toes like that of a cat.

 There are also very thick pads.
-We can sometimes find excess hair between the toes, and nails must stay short and maybe black or pink in colour with darker shading permitted.
+We can sometimes find excess hair between the toes, and nails must stay short, and maybe black or pink in color with darker shading permitted.

-The colour of the coat is either solid black or a combination of tan markings over a black base (fawn).
+The color of the coat is either solid black or a combination of tan markings over a black base (fawn).

 This breed should not be long-haired, nor should it have any feathering on the back of its front legs.

 A natural bobtail is preferred, but some kink at the end of the tail is acceptable.
 Dewclaws are sometimes removed.

 The rottweiler’s head is shaped like a triangle, and they are generally large with powerful jaws.